Michael Nesmith: Recent history

 In the early 1980s, Nesmith teamed with satirist P. J. O'Rourke to ride his vehicle Timerider in the annual Baja 1000 off-road race.
 This is chronicled in O'Rourke's 2009 book Driving Like Crazy.

 During the 1990s, Nesmith, as trustee and president of the Gihon Foundation, hosted the Council on Ideas, a gathering of intellectuals from different fields who were asked to identify the most important issues of their day and publish the result.
 The foundation ceased the program in 2000 and started a new program for the performing arts.
 Nesmith also spent a decade as a board of trustees member, nominating member and vice-chair of the American Film Institute.

-In 1992, Nesmith undertook a concert tour of North America to promote the CD release of his RCA solo albums (although he included the song "Rio" from the album From a Radio Engine to the Photon Wing).
+In 1992, Nesmith undertook a concert tour of North America to promote the first CD release of his RCA solo albums (although he included the song "Rio" from the album From a Radio Engine to the Photon Wing).
 The concert tour ended at the Britt Festival in Oregon.
 A video and CD, both entitled Live at the Britt Festival, were released capturing the 1992 concert.

 Nesmith continued to record and release his own music.
 His final album, Rays, was released in 2006.
 In 2011, he returned to producing, working with blues singer and guitarist Carolyn Wonderland.
 Nesmith produced Wonderland's version of Robert Johnson's "I Believe I'll Dust My Broom" on her album Peace Meal.
 Wonderland married writer-comedian A. Whitney Brown on March 4, 2011, in a ceremony officiated by Nesmith.

 In 2012, Nesmith briefly toured Europe prior to rejoining the Monkees for their tours of the United States.
 Intermixing the Monkees concerts, Nesmith also launched solo tours of the U.S. Unlike his 1992 U.S. tour, which predominantly featured music from his RCA recordings, Nesmith stated that his 2013 tour would feature songs he considers "thematic, chronological and most often requested by fans".
 Chris Scruggs, grandson of Earl Scruggs, replaced the late Red Rhodes on the steel guitar.
 The tour was captured on a live album, Movies Of The Mind.

 In 2014, he guest-starred in season four, episode nine, of the IFC comedy series Portlandia in the fictitious role of the father of the mayor of Portland, Oregon.

-In 2017, he released a memoir and companion "soundtrack" album titled Infinite Tuesday: An Autobiographical Riff.
+In 2017, Nesmith released a memoir and companion "soundtrack" album titled Infinite Tuesday: An Autobiographical Riff.